danhws/Dublin_Bus_App/data/README.md

 # Dublin Bus Journey Planner Data Overview

-The goal of this project was to produce dynamic and accurate estimates of travel time between stops along a bus route complete route based on historical bus data.
+The goal of this project was to produce dynamic and accurate estimates of travel time between stops along a bus route based on historical bus data.

 Below is the developmental process which took place.